CircuitSetup/SID/README.md

 As a prerequisite, the TCD must be set to permit remote control.
 This is done on the TCD through keypad command 995.

-In order to start TCD keypad remote control, type *96ok on the SID's IR remote control (or issue command 6096 from the TCD or through [HA/MQTT](#control-the-sid-via-mqtt)).
+To start TCD keypad remote control, type *96ok on the SID's IR remote control (or issue command 6096 from the TCD or through [HA/MQTT](#control-the-sid-via-mqtt)).

 Keys 0-9 as well as OK (=ENTER) on your IR remote control will now be registered by the TCD as key presses.

-"Holding" a key on the TCD keypad is emulated by pressing \* followed by the key, for instance *1 (in order to toggle the TCD alarm).
+"Holding" a key on the TCD keypad is emulated by pressing \* followed by the key, for instance *1 (to toggle the TCD alarm).
 Holding "OK" is only accepted by the TCD to stop the alarm, but not for entering the keypad menu.

 Pressing \# quits TCD keypad remote control mode, as does issuing command 6097 on the TCD or through HA/MQTT.